iarroyof/rl4kbc-csr/README.md

         <h3>Installing Conda</h3>
         <p>KICoDi works with different libraries in specific versions, so we strongly recommend create an environment dedicated to KICoDi.
 A good option is install <a href="https://www.anaconda.com/products/distribution" target="_blank">Conda</a> (or MiniConda) a powerful tool with some IDE's and a easy manage of <a href="https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf" target="_blank">environments</a>.
         </p>
-        <p>Once you have installed Conda, you must <a href="https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html" target="_blank">create an environment</a> from <highl>env.yml</highl> With this step you will have all the necessary libraries needed to run KICoDi.
+        <p>Once you have installed Conda, you must <a href="https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html" target="_blank">create an environment</a> from <highl>env.yml</highl> With this step you will have all necessary libraries needed to run KICoDi.
 Open your terminal in KICoDi directory and type:
         </p>
         <code>conda env create -f env.yml</code>
         <p>
         You can verify that the new environment was installed correctly typing:
         </p>
         <code>conda env list</code>
+        <p>To change between environments type</p>
+        <code>conda activate [name-of-your-environment]</code>
     </div>
     <div>
         <h3>Getting Started</h3>